-F Theme 6 - Economic Infrastructure tructu St Strategy Action uo Comments 19 9 Lobby, advocate and attract funding for the deliverv of prioritv 19.1 Lobby and advocate for passenger rail services from Melbourne to Horsham Advocacy/ lobbying has occurred through a dedicated working group infrastructure projects that will enable and 19.2 Advocate for a Horsham Bypass.
+부 Theme 6 - Economic Infrastructure ructu ıre St Strategy Action no Comments 19 Lobby, advocate and attract funding for the delivery of priority 19.1 Lobby and advocate for passenger rail services from Melbourne to Horsham Advocacy/ lobbying has occurred through a dedicated working group infrastructure projects that will enable and 19.2 Advocate for a Horsham Bypass.
 Group established to look at location for an alternative truck route development 19.3 Complete the Horsham Aerodrome Master Plan Project scoped, grant application submitted to complete masterplan (\$300,000 project) Pending grant outcome 19.4 Advocate for upgrades to major roads and highways, including improved connections of these to Horsham's industrial areas.
 WAL HUB internal roads upgrades and constructed.
 19.5 Advocate for dual carriageway on the Western Highway.
 Lobbying is occurring the State members and Regional Roads Victoria 19.6 Complete the Master Plan for the Horsham Regional Livestock Exchange, and lobby for support to develop a roof over the saleyards.
-Completed 20 0 Ensure adequate delivery of land for employment to support industry growth 20.1 Commission the preparation of an Industrial Land Strategy, which includes the following: Location of industrial zoned land; Historical level of industrial land development activity; Amount and location of available supply of industrial land (years of supply); Assessment of the suitability of land; Land and infrastructure requirements to attract investment To be included in the next strategy 20.2 Adv Prec Completed subdivision and have commenced selling sites within WAL HUB.
+Completed 20 Ensure adequate delivery of land for employment to support industry growth 20.1 Stra To be included in the next strategy Amount and location of available supply of industrial land (years of supply); Assessment of the suitability of land; Land and infrastructure requirements to attract investment 20.2 Advocate for staged development of the WIFT Precinct site over the next 5 years Completed subdivision and have commenced selling sites within WAL HUB.